 Limit intake of red meat to avoid constipation.

-While whole grain breads may help relieve constipation, white breads can cause or worsen it.
+While whole-grain bread may help relieve constipation, white bread can cause or worsen it.
 This also applies to other products with a lot of white flour such as

 Similar to caffeine, alcohol also can contribute to constipation.
 For example, alcohol